 This resource chart displays the quantitative analysis of all the Ingress GBs which includes the bandwidth consumed while uploading the content.
 This also encompasses the bandwidth utilized while uploading the output generated by the processing and AI processing of content to the storage.

 The primary reason for transcoding/encoding is to ensure universal playback across all devices, players and browsers by creating multiple renditions of the uploaded media.
 This chart depicts the details that how much GB of data was transcoded as sum off all data uploaded for transcoding and the renditions or variations created for it in GBs.
 To learn more about transcoding and the renditions created as a result , go through Understanding Encoding Profiles in VIDIZMO.

 This category encompasses the quantitative analysis of performing the following activities in a Portal:

 - Video Insights generation

-This section reports the count of total size in GBs of content uploaded that goes through AI specific activities.
+This resource reports the count of total size in GBs of content uploaded that goes through AI specific activities.

 AI Content Duration

-This section depicts the duration in hours of the content that has been uploaded to perform AI specific activities.
+This resource depicts the duration in hours of the content that has been uploaded to perform AI specific activities.

-This section reports the hours consumed while processing content through AI specific activities.
+This resource reports the hours consumed while processing content through AI specific activities.